 The transport will route messages to destination based on the configuration.
-If no specific configuration has been provided for a particular destination, the transport assumes the destination has the same configuration as the sending endpoint (i.e. identical schema, catalog and instance name).
-If the destination has a different configuration and it hasn't been provided, then exception will be thrown when sending a message, because the transport wouldn't be able to connect to the destination queue.
+If no specific configuration has been provided for a particular destination, the transport assumes the destination has the same configuration as the sending endpoint (i.e. identical schema, catalog, and instance name).
+If the destination has a different configuration and it hasn't been provided, then an exception will be thrown when sending a message because the transport wouldn't be able to connect to the destination queue.

 The following table shows the queue table name for each deployment option, where the SQL server name is